William Clayton Anderson

 William Clayton Anderson (December 26, 1826 – December 23, 1861) was a nineteenth-century slave owner, lawyer, and politician.
 He served as a United States representative from Kentucky.

 Early life and career

 Anderson was born in Lancaster, Garrard County, Kentucky, the son of Simeon H. Anderson and nephew of Albert G. Talbott.
-He attended private schools and graduated from Centre College, Danville, Kentucky in 1845.
+He attended private schools and graduated from Centre College, Danville, Kentucky, in 1845.
 He then studied law and was admitted to the bar.
 He began his practice in Lancaster and in 1847 moved to Danville and continued practicing law.

-Anderson served as a member of the Kentucky House of Representatives from 1851 to 1853.
+Anderson served as a member of the Kentucky House of Representatives from 1851 to 1855 and again in 1861.
 He was a presidential elector on the American Party ticket of Millard Fillmore and Donaldson in 1856.
-An unsuccessful candidate for the Thirty-fifth Congress, Anderson was elected two years later as an Opposition Party candidate to the Thirty-sixth Congress, serving from March 4, 1859 to March 3, 1861.
+An unsuccessful candidate for the Thirty-fifth Congress, Anderson was elected two years later as an Opposition Party candidate to the Thirty-sixth Congress, serving from March 4, 1859, to March 3, 1861.
 He chose not to seek reelection; and was elected instead as a Unionist candidate to the Kentucky House of Representatives.